cerebral/overmind-website/README.md

 ## SAFE AND PREDICTABLE CHANGES

 When you build applications that perform many state changes things can get out of hand.
 In Overmind you can only perform state changes from **actions** and all changes are tracked by the development tool.
-Even effects are tracked and reactions are tracked.
+Even effects and reactions are tracked.

 ```javascript
 export const getItems = async ({ state, effects }) => {